Homemade McDonald’s Steak Egg and Cheese Bagel: Breakfast Perfection

 1. Spread some of the sauce on each side of the toasted bagels.

-2. Put a beef patty with the egg and cheese on one half of the bagel and top with the other half.
+2. Place a beef patty with egg and cheese on one half of the bagel, then top with the other half.
 Repeat for the remaining sandwiches.

 3. Serve immediately.